Posted on December 19, 2015 by

 Nothing against Secretary’s Day or National Dog Biscuit Appreciation Day, but the last Friday of every April, Arbor Day?
 A day devoted to planting and caring for trees?
 This is a day that deserves some celebrating.

 According to the National Arbor Day Foundation, in the aftermath of a major storm, the initial impulse of property owners is generally along the lines of “let’s get this mess cleaned up.”
-But hasty decisions can often result in removing trees that could have been saved.
+This includes surveying the house, business, apartment, to see what type of damage has been done so that professionals can be called in, including commercial roofing maintenance services, electricians, and of course, tree surgeons.
+Remember, hasty decisions can often result in removing trees that could have been saved so do your surveying carefully.

 Doing the right things after trees have been damaged can make the difference between giving your trees a good chance of survival and losing them unnecessarily.
 The National Arbor Day Foundation urges home and property owners to follow these rules in administering tree first aid after a storm.

 1. Don’t try to do it all yourself.
-If large limbs are broken or hanging, or if high climbing or overhead chainsaw work is needed, it’s a job for a professional arborist.
-They have the necessary equipment and knowledge needed, and are generally listed in the telephone directory under “Tree Service.”
+If large limbs are broken or hanging, or if high climbing or overhead chainsaw work is needed, it’s a job for professional tree trimmers ca. Tree trimmers will have the necessary equipment and knowledge needed, and are generally listed in the telephone directory under “Tree Service.”

 2. Take safety precautions.
 Look up and look down.
 Be on the alert for downed power lines and dangerous hanging branches that look like they’re ready to fall.
 Stay away from any downed utility lines-low-voltage telephone or cable lines and even fence wires can become electrically charged when there are fallen or broken electrical lines nearby.
 Don’t get under broken limbs that are hanging or caught in other branches overhead.
 And, unless you really know how to use one, leave chainsaw work to the professionals.